Jack Deveraux: 2018-present

-Six years after his supposed death, Jack returned to Salem with Eve Donovan at his side.
-They made their appearance in dramatic fashion at a New Year's Eve gala celebrating the Horton Center.
-He had amnesia and didn't remember anyone or anything.
-Worse yet, he was cold and distant, uninterested in reconnecting with those he'd "forgotten."
-He didn't even express interest in meeting his grandchildren, Thomas and Charlotte.
-The reason for this was that Eve had been with him for months before the gala, and she'd ensured before bringing him to Salem that he only felt safe with her and mistrusted everyone else.
-She'd especially turned him against Jennifer.
+Six years after his supposed death, Jack returned to Salem with Eve Donovan at his side during a New Year's Eve Gala celebrating the Horton Center.
+He had amnesia and didn't remember anyone or anything about Salem.
+He'd been rescued by the DiMeras and healed by Dr. Rolf.
+Eve was able to manipulate him readily while he had amnesia.
+He became an unscrupulous politician and won the position of mayor, but at the cost of alienating all of his friends and family, especially his son JJ.

-When asked where he'd been, Jack answered that he'd been rescued from the elevator shaft by the DiMeras, and he'd been healed by their personal physician Dr. Rolf.
-Dr. Rolf had used a "miracle serum" to revive Jack, and Jack's total memory loss was its side effect.
-For the last six years, Dr. Rolf had helped Jack continue the long, intensive process of "coming back from the brink of death," as Jack put it.
-Eve had gotten a hold of him after a fire at the DiMera facility where he was being held freed him from what was by that point enforced care.

-Eve was able to manipulate Jack readily while he had amnesia.
-Under her influence, he became an unscrupulous politician.
-He won the position of mayor, but at the cost of alienating everyone from his past life, especially his son JJ.
 Eve was even able to manipulate Jack into marrying her, although he walked out on her when he found her destroying the serum and journal that would bring back his memory.
-Happily, he was eventually able to regain his memory via a thump on the head he received while rescuing Jennifer from a deranged admirer.
+He was able to regain his memory via a thump on the head he received while rescuing Jennifer from her stalker.

 Not long after Jack regained his memory, he and Jennifer were married once more.
 However, tragedy struck on the night of their wedding.
-Jennifer was pushed from a balcony by a mind-controlled Hope, and she went into a coma due to her injuries.
-Jack sat by her bedside for hours every day, waiting for her to return to him.
-She eventually woke up... one year later.
+Jennifer was pushed from a balcony by a mind-controlled Hope and went into a coma due to her injuries.
+Jennifer was in the coma for an entire year.